dnlosx/Cart/README.md

-/// Note: The 'Product' can by any class that implements 'ProductProtocol' let items = Cart<Product>() let pizza = Product(name: "Pizza", price: 12.00) items.add(pizza)
+/// Note: The 'Product' can by any class that implements 'ProductProtocol' let items = Cart<Product>() let pizza = Product(name: "Pizza", price: 120.00) items.add(pizza)

-// You can add a product with a quantity let soda = Product(id: 2, name: "Coca-cola", price: 20.00) items.add(soda, quantity: 2)
+// You can add a product with an initial quantity let soda = Product(id: 2, name: "Coca-cola", price: 20.00) items.add(soda, quantity: 2)

 // Count the number of different items in the cart print(items.count) // 2

-//  Count the number of products regarding the quantity of each one. print(items.countQuantities) // 3
+//  Count the number of products regarding the quantity of each one print(items.countQuantities) // 3

 // Get the amount to pay
-print(items.amount) // 52.00
+print(items.amount) // 160.00

 // Get an item
-let pizza = items[0]
+let pizzaItem = items[0]
+print(pizzaItem.product.price) // 120
+print(pizzaItem.quantity) // 1

 ```